datnoor/docmosis-cloud-sdk-java/readme.md

 </dependency>
 ```

-Please be sure to replace `1.X.X` with the latest version number of the DWS3 SDK.
+Please be sure to replace `1.X.X` with the latest version number of the DWS3 SDK which can be found at [The Central Repository](https://search.maven.org/artifact/com.docmosis/docmosis-cloud-dws3-sdk-java/).

 #### JAR file